Living Trust Attorney in Walnut Creek

 Serving Individuals across Mountain View & the Bay Area

-In the Bay Area, the core of most estate plans is what is colloquially referred to as a “living trust.”
-In attorney speak, this estate planning device is known as a “revocable inter vivos (during life) trust.”
+The core of most estate plans is what is colloquially referred to as a “living trust.”
+In attorney speak, this estate planning tool is known as a “revocable inter vivos (during life) trust.”
 A correctly implemented trust can serve as a powerful asset to any estate plan.
 But what is a living trust, and why is it important to have a living trust in the Bay Area?

 What Is a Living Trust?

 Due to this revocability feature, it is not a legal entity distinct from the creator until they die (rendering the trust now “irrevocable”).
 When the settlor dies, the trust now has its own tax identification number, and a named successor trustee takes over management of the trust to carry out the purpose described in the trust, a process called trust administration.
-This usually means the trustee will gather and distribute the assets in a timely fashion to named beneficiaries).
+This usually means the trustee will gather and distribute the assets in a timely fashion to named beneficiaries.

 Why Create a Living Trust?

 So why do we need to put our property into a living trust?
 Why not just state our wishes for the distribution of our personal or real estate property in a will?

 Unlike a will, a living trust can help mitigate the impact of probate on an estate.
 When we set up a trust to hold our assets, our heirs do not have to go through the mind-bending judicial California probate process.

 Probate is the court administration of a person’s estate after they pass away.
 This process is triggered if a person dies with more than $150,000 outside of a trust, regardless of if they have a will or not.
 It is a very costly and lengthy process, not to mention confusing and on the public record.